 Mechanical Advantages of Good Cantilever Brakes

-Brake Levers The lever of mechanical advantage depends on the intensity of the cable pulled and the lever length.
+Brake Levers Mechanical advantage of the lever depends on the intensity of the cable pulled and the lever length.

-The ratio of powerful cantilever brakes is usually D1: D2.
+The ratio cantilever brakes is usually D1: D2.
 The mechanical advantage is ordinarily between 1 and 2.

 Anchor angle the brakes offer a mechanical strength when they are 90 degrees.